Literature: The Silence of the Lambs

-- Improbable Taxonomy Skills: Averted in Silence of the Lambs, in which identifying the species of an insect pupa found on the bodies of the victims is a plot point, and the professional entomologist consulted needs time and equipment to answer the question.
+- Improbable Taxonomy Skills: Averted, in which identifying the species of an insect pupa found on the bodies of the victims is a plot point, and the professional entomologist consulted needs time and equipment to answer the question.

 - Insufferable Genius: Crawford and Starling identify this as Lecter's only weakness - he needs to be the smartest guy in the room, and he has to know you know that.

 - It Amused Me: The motivation for a fair few of Lecter's actions.
 It is mentioned that Lecter treated unstable people and set them loose on society for kicks and Crawford says that Lecter killed Miggs to amuse himself.

 - "It" Is Dehumanizing: Buffalo Bill uses this to address his victims ("It rubs the lotion on its skin, or else it gets the hose again!").
 Discussed beforehand when Senator Martin delivers a televised plea to Buffalo Bill, repeatedly referring to her daughter by her given name "Catherine" in the hopes that he will have a harder time depersonalizing her.
 Given the above line, it clearly didn't have much effect, or he didn't watch the news.

 - Just Desserts: At the end, Hannibal, while in hiding, informs Starling that he's "having a friend for dinner."
 He's staring right at an oblivious Dr. Chilton as he speaks the line.